cybertronjc/PaytmInsider/README.md

 Android Architecture component library
 Facebook shimmer : Shimmer effect on views

+## Architecture
+MVVM architecture is used in this application which has three components.
+-   The  _View_  — that informs the ViewModel about the user’s actions
+-   The  _ViewModel_  — exposes streams of data relevant to the View
+-   The  _DataModel_  — abstracts the data source.
+The ViewModel works with the DataModel to get and save the data.
+-

 ## Single event view

 To get details of a single event view click on any event and it will ask you to open the event link in your browser.

 For details of single article click on any item of Image Carousel and it will ask you to open the article link in your browser.

+## Dark theme
+Dark theme is also implemented in the app.
+Dark themes reduce the luminance emitted by device screens, while still meeting minimum color contrast ratios.

+It can be turned on by switch on the top right corner.

 ## Running the tests
+RecyclerViewTest is a test  implemented for onclick item.
+Click on run button left to the function.